 The major super research houses (Chant West, Rainmaker and SuperRatings) have long recognised this, so they use their annual awards to draw attention to the super and pension funds that deliver not only on performance and fees, but also go further in some of the other services they deliver.

-This may be due to the education services the super fund provides, or some new or innovative investment options.
+This may be due to the education and advice services the super fund provides, or some innovative investment options or products.
 It could be cost-effective insurance or simply top-notch customer support.
 What’s certain is it won’t be one thing, but a combination of factors that make one super fund stand out from the pack.

 Even then, the overall winner of fund of the year may not be the one for you.
 For example, if you are looking for a pension fund then that sub-category will be of most interest.
 If the pension fund of the year is also the overall winner, or if more than one research house gives a particular fund a gong for best in category, then you could be on to a winner.

-In this article we report the Funds of the Year as chosen by Chant West, Money Magazine (published by Rainmaker) and SuperRatings going back to 2013.
-For the latest year we’ll also list all the winners from other categories.
+In this article we report the Funds of the Year as chosen by Chant West, Money magazine (published by Rainmaker) and SuperRatings going back to 2013.
+For the latest year we’ll also list all the winners in other categories.

 This year the top awards have gone to three different funds, although each of the winners pop up as category winners or finalists elsewhere.

 In one of the most challenging years on record due to the impact of COVID, AustralianSuper took out Chant West’s top gong for Super Fund of the Year as well as the award for Best Fund, Investments.
 UniSuper won the other major award, Pension Fund of the Year.

 Last year’s Super Fund of the Year – SunSuper – excelled again, taking home a hat-trick of awards with wins in the Corporate Solutions, Advice Services and Member Services categories.